 In Rurouni Kenshin, Makoto Shishio is only defeated when his body temperature rises so much during his fight with Kenshin that Shishio bursts into flame.
 But that's only after his blood boils and evaporates away.
 Sheesh.

 The Punisher one-shot "The Tyger" begins and ends with a man on fire.
 Also, the arc "The Slavers" ends with one.

 When a heavily enhanced Juggernaut attacked the X-Men during "Fear Itself", Adam-X was utilized as one of many plans to defeat him.
 Adam-X has the ability to set people's blood on fire.
 He does this to the Juggernaut... which does nothing except set him on fire, making him angrier and torching everything in sight for fifteen minutes.

-Anakin Skywalker, just before his final transformation into Darth Vader in Star Wars: Episode III: Revenge Of The Sith.
+Anakin Skywalker, just before his final transformation into Darth Vader in Star Wars: Episode III: Revenge of the Sith.
 Subverted in that, realistically, only his hair and clothes burn.
-We later see (in Return of the Jedi) that his eyelashes are still there, but the make-up department's only human!
-(Though it did (subtly) get fixed in the DVD.)
+It's later seen in Return of the Jedi that his eyelashes are still there, but the make-up department's only human!
+Though it did (subtly) get fixed in the DVD.

 In the film Ong Bak, Tony Jaa's character kicks a man in the face while his legs are on fire.
 He then puts them out in a barrel of water.
 (Tony Jaa did his own stunts.
 Damn.)

 In the film Hobgoblins, one character is set on fire after diving onto a grenade — a fragmentary grenade.
 (Being the sort of movie that it was, the character turned up fine in the next scene, the only consequences of his immolation being a little redness and a sprained ankle.

 In one of the Scary Movie sequels (either three or four), a flaming man appears in the background walking a flaming dog.